Rosenblatt Summer Fellowship Grant

 In the Spring of 1999, the UHS Board of Trustees endowed a fund for public service to award fellowships for civic, community, and cultural projects on an annual basis in honor of Toby Rosenblatt's service and commitment to our school and to our city.
 The summer fellowship program is established and intended to support the wonderful work that students do In the Community Engagement Program during the school year and provides students with the opportunity to engage in in-depth public service, of their own creation, during the summer months.
 It also allows students to expand their current service commitment or contribute to the community in new ways.
 The goal is for students to have even greater positive impact on the environments or population(s) they serve.

 Process for application:

-- Students who would like to be considered for the grant must submit a completed application to the Community Engagement Office by [2018 due date TBA].
+- Students who would like to be considered for the grant must submit a completed application to the Community Engagement Office by Thursday, May 2, 2019.

 - Finalists will need to secure the support and recommendation of representative of the organization they seek to serve.
 To that end, every finalist will be required to produce a letter of support that reflects a partnership between the student and the agency sponsoring the project.
 Finals will also need to provide details of how grant money will be spent.

 - At the end of the summer, every grantee will be required to submit a written report about the project and its outcomes to the Community Engagement Office.
 In addition, depending on the project, there might also be a tangible product that could be shared with various audiences at UHS.

 - Materials/supplies for an event (i.e. food, t-shirts, awards, facility fees, etc.)